-We conduct a wide range of studies in adult cardiac surgery, some look at drug interventions that may be applied before, during or after cardiac surgery.
-This could take the form of fluid replacement immediately prior to surgery, medication added to the cardiopegia solution used to stop the heart during surgery or insulin control of glucose levels during or after surgery.
+We conduct a wide range of studies in adult cardiac surgery.
+Some look at aspects of surgery itself, and some look at drug interventions.
+These interventions can be applied before, during and after cardiac surgery.
+Drug interventions could also take the form of fluid replacement immediately prior to surgery, medication added to the cardiopegia solution used to stop the heart during surgery or insulin control of glucose levels during or after surgery.

 see all general surgery trials >

 The paediatric cardiac surgery studies are designed to improve outcomes after cardiac surgery for congenital heart conditions, and are important as evidence gathered in adult cardiac surgery trials cannot always be extrapolated to children.

 see all cardiology trials >

 Our cardiology portfolio is diverse, ranging from studies looking at the best way to diagnose cardiac disease to management of drug therapy after treatment for a blocked coronary artery using angioplasty.

 Trials of interventions to be used in emergency care settings, such as equipment or treatment used in ambulances in the management of cardiac arrests.

 see all cardiac surgery (adult ctimp) trials >